 Coronavirus FAQs: What can/can’t I do?

-- Are children counted in the group of 6?
+- Are children counted in the rule of 6?

 - How many people can I visit or socialise with outdoors?